confluentinc/ksql/docs/reference/serialization.md

 #### Known Limitations

-The following keywords aren't supported in JSON schema fields and if present in your schema will cause serialization errors.
+The following keywords aren't supported in the VALUE_SCHEMA_ID field for INSERT INTO and CREATE TABLE AS SELECT statements, and if present in your JSON schema will cause serialization errors.
+They are supported in CREATE statements.

 - `additionalProperties: false`
 - `enum`